Riftr/intelpy/README.md

 ## Licences

 See LICENSE.

 In short, the source code is available under [GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html) and the sound files as per Acknowledgements below.

+Eve related data was made available from CCP from the Eve static data dump.
+See CCP Copyright Notice below.

 ## Acknowledgements / Attributions